 You must be able to satisfy the enforcing authority, if called upon to do so, that you have carried out a suitable and sufficient fire risk assessment.
 Keeping records will help you do this and will also form the basis of your subsequent reviews.
 If you keep records, you do not need to record all the details, only those that are significant and the action you have taken.

-It might be helpful to include a simple line drawing.
+It might be helpful to include a simple line drawing to illustrate your fire precautions.
 This can also help you check your fire precautions as part of your ongoing review.